 We LOVE shaving cream marbling.
 Love it.
-Love any marbling, really, but shaving cream marbling is especially fun (it involves shaving cream, after all) as well as beautiful (the colors are just so vibrant).
+We love any marbling, really, but shaving cream marbling is especially fun (it involves shaving cream, after all) and beautiful liquid watercolors (the colors are just so vibrant)!

 A couple weeks ago, when Maia was sick and sleeping away most of the day, she even requested a shaving cream marbling session during a brief awake and not-too-feverish period.

 When I looked back at my old posts on shaving cream marbling, though, I realized that they were way overdue for an update.

 With better photos, added tips for success, and years of experience under our belt…

 - Shallow container, such as a pie pan

 - Plastic droppers

 - Watercolor paper or cardstock, cut into halves or quarters